BlazeMeter vs froglogic Squish comparison

 BlazeMeter vs. froglogic Squish

-BlazeMeter is ranked 5th in Test Automation Tools with 41 reviews while froglogic Squish is ranked 11th in Test Automation Tools with 17 reviews.
-BlazeMeter is rated 8.2, while froglogic Squish is rated 9.0.
+BlazeMeter is ranked 5th in Test Automation Tools with 41 reviews while froglogic Squish is ranked 11th in Test Automation Tools with 18 reviews.
+BlazeMeter is rated 8.2, while froglogic Squish is rated 8.8.
 The top reviewer of BlazeMeter writes "Reduced our test operating costs, provides quick feedback, and helps us understand how to build better test cases".
-On the other hand, the top reviewer of froglogic Squish writes "An all-in-one feature that can cross-cut from QT applications".
+On the other hand, the top reviewer of froglogic Squish writes "Seamless functionality, plug-and-play installation, and highly reliable".
 BlazeMeter is most compared with Apache JMeter, Tricentis NeoLoad, OpenText LoadRunner Cloud, OpenText LoadRunner Professional and BrowserStack, whereas froglogic Squish is most compared with SmartBear TestComplete, Ranorex Studio, Eggplant Test, Katalon Studio and Tricentis Tosca.
 See our BlazeMeter vs. froglogic Squish report.

 See our list of best Test Automation Tools vendors.